blueag8/Sidetrack/README.md

 They wish to include:

-	-Photos of performances
+- Photos of performances
-	-Some video clips
+- Some video clips
-	-Some audio clips to demonstrate their diversity of repertoire -A list of current repertoires
+- Some audio clips to demonstrate their diversity of repertoire
+- A list of current repertoires
-	-An option to promote additions to the repertoire
+- An option to promote additions to the repertoire

 In addition, the website should promote live music in Port Adelaide, in particular

-	-The Railway Hotel – Port Adelaide
+- The Railway Hotel – Port Adelaide www.railwayhotelportadelaide.com/
-    www.railwayhotelportadelaide.com/

-	-Michonne Wine Bar: Michonne - Reds, Whites and Bites www.michonne.com.au/
+- Michonne Wine Bar: Michonne - Reds, Whites and Bites www.michonne.com.au/

 ### Wireframes